siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Newton as Flux Accounting.md

 Newton's second law is the integrated continuity law for momentum in a nearly stable localized electromagnetic configuration.

-Chapter 7 identified the energy flow with the Maxwell realization
+When the same transport is written in conventional electromagnetic variables, the energy flow takes the Maxwell form

 $$
 \mathbf{S}=\frac{1}{\mu_0}\,\mathbf{E}\times\mathbf{B}.